 Usually, the deceased’s will identifies the Executor.
 If there is no will, then the laws of intestacy will be used to determine who can the claim.

-Butler Tobin’s closing argument in a wrongful death case that led to a verdict of $150,000,000.
+Butler Law Firm’s closing argument in a wrongful death case that led to a verdict of $150,000,000.

-An economist testifies in another wrongful death trial as we ask him questions.
+An economist testifies as we ask him questions.

-How long does a family have to bring a wrongful death claim under the statute of limitations?
+How long does a family have to bring a wrongful death claim under Georgia’s statute of limitations?

 The statute limitations is usually two years from the date of the deceased’s death.
 O.C.G.A § 9-3-33.
 Depending on the circumstances, however, that time could be shorter or longer.